Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Sometimes, ‘morning’ sickness lasts all day.
 Sometimes it doesn’t happen in the morning at all but in the afternoon or evening.

-For some women, morning sickness becomes extreme nausea and vomiting in pregnancy.
+For some pregnant women, morning sickness turns into very severe morning sickness with extreme nausea and vomiting in pregnancy.
 This has a special name – hyperemesis gravidarum.

 This article looks at hyperemesis gravidarum (HG) and what can be done to treat it.